Iron Eagle: Production

 According to writer/director Sidney J. Furie, the film's working title was Junior Eagle.
+Furie and co-writer Kevin Alyn Elders were inspired by the 1984 Summer Olympics in Los Angeles.
 The script was turned down by every studio before it was picked up by Joe Wizan, former head of 20th Century Fox.
 Wizan then handed the script to producer Ron Samuels, who likened it to the old John Wayne westerns.
 Pre-production work began in late 1984.

 Although F-16s are featured in the movie poster, the United States Air Force has a long-standing policy about not cooperating on any film involving the theft of an aircraft.
 Consequently, the filmmakers turned to the Israeli Air Force for the necessary aerial sequences.
 The filming in Israel took six weeks, with the flight sequences choreographed by Jim Gavin, whose earlier works include Blue Thunder.

 Filming took place at both California and Israeli locales.
 To simulate the above-ground facilities of a typical USAF base, a combination of hangars and barracks at Camarillo and the Planes of Fame Air Museum at Chino, California were employed.
 Most Israeli airbases are situated in underground hangars, maintenance shops and crew quarters.
+Filming in Israel took six weeks in and around "regular Israeli training missions".

 The aircraft used for both the American and the Bilyan air forces were Israeli jets: single-seat F-16As, two-seat F-16Bs, and F-21/C-2 Kfirs simulating MiG-23s, painted with fictional national markings.
-The "Hades" bomb employed by Masters against the Bilyan airfield was a fictional weapon, although its effects were similar to real-life napalm.

-The character of Colonel Charles "Chappy" Sinclair was likely inspired by the real life U.S. Air Force General Daniel "Chappie" James, Jr. James was a member of the famed all-black Tuskegee Airmen, and also flew fighter jets in the Korean War and the Vietnam War.
-He later became the first black four-star general in U.S. history.

-Soundtrack
+Music

 The soundtrack album was issued by Capitol Records on LP and cassette, and later on compact disc.
 It features songs by Queen, King Kobra, Eric Martin, Dio, Adrenalin, George Clinton and more.

 In 2008, Varèse Sarabande released the original musical score by Basil Poledouris as part of their CD Club.